chesterl/toy_store/README.md

 You can now visit the page and press the button successfully.

-If you have any further questions, feel free to raech out to me.
+If you have any further questions, feel free to reach out to me.

 ## Contributing